Welcome to ITS! Learn more about our strategic partnerships with 5 MSPs!

 Imagine getting on a Zoom call with a candidate applying for one of your remote positions.
 They seem like a good fit, so you give them the role along with the necessary access that comes with it.
 The problem is that the candidate is an imposter who took over someone else's identity.
 Now, that person has access to sensitive data and company assets, and you are none the wiser.

-According to a Proofpoint study, 83% of organizations experienced a successful email-based phishing attack in 2021.
+A comprehensive analysis from IBM in 2023 revealed that 16% of company data breaches directly resulted from a phishing attack.
 It proves just how effective that type of scam already is, and deepfakes are taking it to the next level.
 Just imagine how much more convincing cybercriminals can be with the technology.

-To give you a better idea of the threat, let's take a look at one high-profile example.
+To give you a better idea of the threat, let's take a look at one high-profile example of a deepfake attack.
 In 2019, cybercriminals used deepfake phishing to trick the CEO of a UK-based energy firm into transferring them $243,000.
 The cyber actors utilized AI-based voice-spoofing software to impersonate the head of the firm's parent company and convinced the CEO that he was speaking with his boss.

 Whether it's coercing members of your team to transfer sensitive data, login credentials, or funds, phishing scams are now even more effective thanks to deepfakes.